-We’ve all seen it: two star crossed lovers, dining on breakfast and smoking a 20 pack of Red Apples while planning their next heist - which turns out to be the very establishment they’re eating in.
+We’ve all seen it. two star-crossed lovers dining on breakfast and smoking a twenty pack of Red Apples while planning their next heist - which turns out to be the very establishment they’re eating in.
 If you haven’t already guessed, I’m talking about the iconic opening scene in Quentin Tarantino’s Pulp Fiction.

 But do you remember their character names?
 Correctumundo - their real names are never revealed.
 Instead, they address each other by their pet names (Honey Bunny and Pumpkin).
 This got me thinking - what’s the deal with pet names and public displays of affection anyway?